Exploring the Black Hills of South Dakota in the Winter

 Custer State Park Visitor Center

 Custer State Park is home to a herd of more than 1,000 bison.
-We found them on the south end of the park one day and out on the Fisherman Flats Road a couple days later.
-The bison along the road enjoyed licking the road salt off of the truck, which made for an interesting experience, to say the least.
+We found them on the south end of the park one day and out on the Fisherman Flats Road a couple of days later.
+The bison along the road enjoyed licking the road salt off of the truck, which made for an interesting experience, to say the least!
 We have never had a bison that close to us before, even after multiple trips to Yellowstone National Park!

 Bison cleaning the salt off the truck.